automenta/mb7/doc/README.gra3.md

 ## Conclusion

-This redesigned **SemanticScribe** is a graph-based singularity that unifies the power of graph databases, ETL tools, analytics platforms, and dataflow programming into a tag-driven, user-adored system.
+This redesigned **Netention** is a graph-based singularity that unifies the power of graph databases, ETL tools, analytics platforms, and dataflow programming into a tag-driven, user-adored system.
 By leveraging NObjects, functional tags, and graph operations, it emulates apps like Neo4j, NiFi, Tableau, and Simulink while surpassing them in simplicity and elegance.
 Users wield immense power through intuitive tagging, creating a workspace that’s both a tool and a